 This will give you a good background when making decisions about all of the other investments.
-Going all in and investing in a coach is something I would recommend to wait until you have gained your first experiences.
+Going all-in and investing in a coach is something I would recommend waiting until you have gained your first experience.

-Personally, I prefer to have a coach instead of a club.
+I prefer to have a coach instead of a club.
 I lived in Beijing while training for a period, and there weren’t a lot of clubs.
 I wanted my training to fit into my other schedules, so that was the best way for me.
 There are more and more options out there, so it’s possible to find something that matches your needs.
-There is everything from cheap, automated training programs that you subscribe to up to expensive professional coaching where you meet with your coach on a regular basis.
+There is everything from cheap, automated training programs that you subscribe to up to expensive professional coaching where you meet with your coach regularly.

 The Ironman Training.
 Swim, bike, run and the fourth discipline.

-What I really liked about Ironman training was the diversity in training.
+What I liked about Ironman training was the diversity in training.
 You always shift among swimming, cycling and running, so you will never get bored with too much of the same kind of training.
-Also these disciplines supplement each other and minimize the risk of injuries.
+Also, these disciplines supplement each other and minimize the risk of injuries.